January 6, 2025 Newsletter

 Upcoming Public Hearings

-On Wednesday, March 6, P&Z will hold a public hearing on ZA24-1, on the 6.91 acres at 100/120/150/200 Stephens Street where they wish to change land zoned for general commercial to light industrial.
-If passed, it will go to the city council on April 9.
+On Wednesday, January 8, P&Z will hold a public hearing on ZA24-10 on 0.172 acres at 2015 Loyd Drive.
+They wish for Residential Single-family (RS-7.2).
+If approved this will go to the city council on February 25.

-On Wednesday, March 20, P&Z will hold a public hearing on SUP24-1, on the 1.424 acres at 3400 S. Watson Road where they wish to allow for a private club in 961 sq. ft. of the existing building.
-If passed, it will go to the city council on April 23.
+On Wednesday, January 8, P&Z will hold a public hearing on ZA24-9 on 0.237 acres at 8007 S. Cooper Street.
+They wish for a change in zoning from Residential Estate (RE) to Community Commercial (CC) uses.
+If approved this will go to the city council on February 4.

 P&Z Commission